Iranian cinema peaked: the unforgettable final act of The Salesman

 My purpose here is not to review the film or present any socio-political analysis.
 I just want to share my experience of watching it, especially the final act.

-The salesman takes time to establish the characters, it uses visual and literary symbols.
-Theatre and literature are very important aspect within the film.
-Our main characters, Emad and Rana are artists and they are relatable, and likable.
+The salesman takes time to establish the characters, and he uses visual and literary symbols.
+Theatre and literature are very important aspects of the film.
+Our main characters, Emad and Rana, are artists, and they are relatable and likable.

 Rana is found injured in her bathroom one evening by her neighbors.
-When Emad reaches the hospital he finds that she was assaulted by an intruder.
-The details of assault is concealed from the audience and no police complaint is filed as society is a bigger threat to Rana than the intruder.
+When Emad reaches the hospital, he finds that she was assaulted by an intruder.
+The details of the assault are concealed from the audience, and no police complaint is filed, as society is a bigger threat to Rana than the intruder.

-In the course of the film we get to see the way Rana deals with the post traumatic effects of the assault and how the couple cope up with the circumstances.
+In the course of the film, we get to see the way Rana deals with the post-traumatic effects of the assault and how the couple copes with the circumstances.
 But, in a very peculiar move by the writer, we are made to follow the journey of Emad.
 A husband who is now obsessed with finding his wife’s assaulter.
-So much that his life is completely consumed in that mission.
+So much so that his life is completely consumed by that mission.

-As I mentioned earlier, the last thirty minutes of the film is the reason why it won the Oscar.
-It is probably one of the best final act of any film ever.
+As mentioned earlier, the last thirty minutes of the film are the reason why it won the Oscar.
+It is probably one of the best final acts of any film ever.
 And the amazing part is that the whole act is set inside a single space.
 The same apartment where the intruder assaulted Rana becomes the stage for the confrontation between the couple and the assaulter.
-But, things are not as simple as it seems, just like human nature.
-Its not entirely black, and not entirely white.
+But things are not as simple as they seem, just like human nature.
+It's not entirely black, and not entirely white.
 And in between that, Farhadi crafts a perfect piece of dramatic final act.
-A masterclass in writing, staging, directing and acting.
-The setting is perfect for the highly competent actors to showcase the worst and best of human nature with their beautiful expressive eyes and effortless acting.
+A masterclass in writing, staging, directing, and acting.
+The setting is perfect for the highly competent actors to showcase the worst and best of human nature with their beautiful, expressive eyes and effortless acting.

-I suggest the readers to watch the film if they want to watch a true drama that’s gripping, tense and would keep you at the edge of your seat with its sheer power of dramatic storytelling.
+I suggest the readers watch the film if they want to watch a true drama that’s gripping, tense, and would keep them on the edge of their seats with its sheer power of dramatic storytelling.
 Without any fancy modern filmmaking techniques.
 Go for it…